 Valley Central History

-Each of the three villages was reluctant to lose their identity, but “centralization” immediately brought the hope that new structures would soon be underway to house the bulging classrooms of the three village schools and the rural school at St. Andrew’s and that a more superior education could be offered to all students of the district through new facilities and more resources.
+Each of the three villages was reluctant to lose its identity, but “centralization” immediately brought the hope that new structures would soon be underway.
+New structures to house the bulging classrooms of the three village schools and the rural school at St. Andrew’s.
+Also, for a more superior education could be offered to all students of the district through new facilities and more resources.

 Centralization